waruguru/CipherProject/README.md

 # Caesar Cipher
-This is an encryption program that takes in text input from a user and encrypts the inputed text .
-It only encrypts letters with the user providing the encryption key which must be between numbers 1-26.
+This is an encrypting decrypting program that inputs a text from the user and a key uses the key to encrypt and same key to decrypt.

 ## Author
-* Mike Wanya
+* Muriithi Joyce

 ## Project Setup Instructions
 Follow the following setup instructions to run the program.